 Generic compatibility calculations for LTE systems in the 410-430 MHz band and radio astronomy operating in the band 406.1-410 MHz showed that compatibility may be achievable by implementing emission-free zones around RAS stations.

-Analysis by using SEAMCAT showed that for LTE PPDR network completely surrounding RAS station, exclusion zone extended up to 110 km with Recommendation ITU-R P.1546-4 and 366 km with Recommendation ITU-R P.452-16 around RAS when no guard band was used Exclusion zone extended up to up to 74 km with Recommendation ITU-R P.1546-4 and 332 km with Recommendation ITU-R P.542-16 when 2.5 MHz guard band was used.
+Analysis by using SEAMCAT showed that for LTE PPDR network completely surrounding RAS station, exclusion zone extended up to 241 km with Recommendation ITU-R P.1546-5 and 362 km with Recommendation ITU-R P.452-16 around RAS when no guard band was used.
+Exclusion zone extended up to up to 117 km with Recommendation ITU-R P.1546-5 and 261 km with Recommendation ITU-R P.542-16 when 2.5 MHz guard band was used.
 Separation distances became smaller when LTE network’s layout comprises a part of the ring placed on one side of RAS.
-They shrank down to 28 km with Recommendation ITU-R P.1546-4 and 247 km with Recommendation ITU-R P.542-16 when no guard band was used between systems.
-And they shrank to 16 km with Recommendation ITU-R P.1546-4 and 205 km with Recommendation ITU-R P.452-16 when 2.5 MHz guard band was used.
+They shrank down to 94 km with Recommendation ITU-R P.1546-5 and 246 km with Recommendation ITU-R P.542-16 when no guard band was used between systems.
+And they shrank to 18 km with Recommendation ITU-R P.1546-5 and 127 km with Recommendation ITU-R P.452-16 when 2.5 MHz guard band was used.
 Such case could be met when coordination of different systems between two countries occurs.

-It is a difference between results for different propagation models Recommendation ITU-R P.1546-4 and Recommendation ITU-R P.452-16.
+It is a difference between results for different propagation models Recommendation ITU-R P.1546-5 and Recommendation ITU-R P.452-16.
 Protection of investigated services could be insured by applying distances given by using ITU-R P.1546, for more precise exclusion zone ITU-R P.452 might be applied with real terrain data.